equinlimited/assembly-client-dotnet/README.md

-# AssemblyClient - the C# library for the assembly.education
+# assembly-client-dotnet - the C# library for the assembly.education

 Developer API for assembly.education.